Body Sculpting Perth

 Other body contouring procedures

-Other procedures include mons lift, bra-roll lift, reverse abdominoplasty (for the upper abdomen), and revision procedures for patients who have had prior body contouring procedures and are in need of further skin and fat reduction.
+Other body contouring procedures may include mons lift, bra-roll lift, reverse abdominoplasty (targeting the upper abdominal region), and revision procedures for individuals who have previously undergone body contouring surgery and require further skin or fat reduction.
+The suitability of any additional procedure is determined through a personalised surgical consultation.

 Body Sculpting Perth